Joao4569/ocean-basket-restaurant/README.md

 - After creating the online_booking app, I tested it buy running the application and recieved visual confirmation that the application is working successfully from Django.
 - Once the database was initially linked to the Heroku app, I followed the Heroku Postgres link, in the resources section, in order to check that the database was connected and working after my initial migrations were done.
+- Once I created the Customer Booking details model, I accessed the Django admin page and checked that all fields were created and that the information displayed on screen was displaying as I intended

 - Found bug
   - **Resolved**